gooseberry/smoke/docs/games/xcom-terror-from-the-deep.md

     * OpenXcom

 !!!
+Danger "Message of appreciation"

+    This game installer is made possible thanks to the help of many people.
+Special credit goes out to the following:

+    * MicroProse for the vision and creating this game.
+    * GOG for making this game available.
+    * OpenXcom for ongoing efforts in supporting this engine.

+!!!
 Warning "OpenXcom: switching between games"
     Terror from the Deep and UFO Defense both run off the OpenXcom application.
 If both games are installed, you can switch between the two from the **mods** section of the main menu.